Veteran Of The Psychic Wars Lyrics

 And there's no one that I know.

-And I can't stand forever.
+And I can't say if we're ever,

-I can't say if were ever gonna be free,
+I can't say if we're ever gonna be free,

 Don't let these shakes go on!